 Learn more about our Youth In Motion DVDs.

 Youth in Motion’s 2013-2014 DVD release, titled Insights: Queer Youth Defining Our Future, includes short films representing a range of LGBT youth experiences—from authentic self-expression to classmate crushes to films that delve into the dangers of bullying.
-Register your GSA now to receive Insights.
+Register today!

 In addition, Youth in Motion's previous eight DVDs — five of which are compilations — cover a diverse range of subjects relating to LGBTQ history, culture, and politics.
 Each DVD is accompanied by Curriculum & Action Guides which provide great starting points for discussion in classrooms, assemblies, and community events, and they also offer ideas and inspiration for taking action!